andreas-borglin/android-coroutine-messenger/README.md

 This library will integrate nicely with applications that already use coroutines to manage asynchronous tasks, which will be increasingly common now that Google themselves endorse Kotlin and provide coroutine support in their Jetpack libraries.

 ## Technical details
 [Bound services](https://developer.android.com/guide/components/bound-services) are used to establish a connection between services, after which [Messengers](https://developer.android.com/guide/components/bound-services#Messenger) are used to send messages.
+In the first release, also looking to support using websockets for communication to avoid the Android Binder limitations.

 [Channels](https://kotlinlang.org/docs/reference/coroutines/channels.html) are exposed by the library to allow the application to receive and send messages.